 In short, buyers expect sellers to be out of the house.
 That means the sellers they should not be home for any home showing event for any reason, including these occasions:

-- Broker tour and caravans
+- Broker tours and caravans

-- Home showing appointments
+- Home-showing appointments

 - Open houses

-- Home inspections paid for the buyer
+- Home inspections paid for by the buyer

 - Buyer's appraisal

 Sellers who are enthusiastic to talk about their homes should save it for their listing agents, whose job is to know about the home's special features, upgrades, and defects.

 Sellers hire real estate agents to sell their homes so they can rely on their knowledge to advise, market, advertise, and produce a buyer.
 The seller does not need to be home in order for the listing agent to do their job.